U.S. jobs data to hold key to Fed's rate plans

 EUROPE

-Across the Atlantic, the chances of any rate hike are seen as more distant.
+Across the Atlantic, the chances of any rate hike are still seen as remote.

 The Bank of England is forecast to hold interest rates steady on Thursday, with just one member of its monetary policy committee seen voting for raising the main rate from the current 0.50 percent.

 The BoE is also expected to cut its growth and inflation projections.
-Britain's economic recovery slowed more than expected in the three months to September after a slump in construction, suggesting more than two years of relatively rapid economic growth may be coming to an end.
+Britain's economic recovery slowed more than expected in the three months to September after a slump in construction, raising the prospect that more than two years of relatively rapid economic growth is coming to an end.

 A Reuters poll published before the latest UK GDP data found the BoE was not expected to raise rates until the second quarter of next year and, in any case, not before the Fed.